jasminecabrera/GeoGuessr-Power-BI-Dashboard/README.md

 ### Executive Summary

 The map distribution is highly uneven.
-GeoGuessr daily challenges rely on a permanent regional bias that heavily favors Europe, while individual round positions feature predictable country shifts that make the game highly repetitive.

-### Core Analytics
+The analysis reveals a consistent regional bias favoring Europe throughout the observed time period, while individual rounds exhibit predictable shifts in the countries that appear most frequently.

+### Uneven Geographic Distribution:

-- Even though the Daily Challenge has featured **131 unique countries** overall, nearly a quarter of all rounds (**23.7%**) are located in just **10 countries**.
+Although the Daily Challenge has featured **131 unique countries**, location selection is highly concentrated.
+The **top 10 countries account for 23.7% of all rounds**, indicating a strong geographic bias rather than an even global distribution.

+### Most Frequent Country:

-- The United States is by far the most frequent country across all time with **308 total appearances**.
-Most of these rounds are highly clustered within just three states: **California (27)**, **Texas (20)**, and **New York (17)**.
+The **United States** appeared **308 times**, making it the most frequently selected country during the analysis period.
+Most of these rounds were located within just three states: **California (27)**, **Texas (20)**, and **New York (17)**.

+### Regional Patterns:

-- At a macro level, the continental distribution is compeltely fixed from Round 1 through Round 5. **Europe** heavily dominates every round (ranging from **559 to 624 appearances**, while **Oceania** is barely featured between **57 and 76 appearances** across the board.
+**Europe** heavily dominates every round, with between **559 to 624 appearances** per round position.
+In contrast, **Oceania** is barely featured with nonly **57 and 76 appearances** across each round.

-- While the overall continental breakdown stays the same, the top country shifts depending on which round you are playing.
-The United States dominates the beginning and end of the game (peaking at **70 appearances** in **Round 2**).
-However, South America takes over the middle rounds, with **Argentina in Round 3 (55 appearances)** and **Brazil in Round 4 (60 appearances)**.

-- The map becomes more repetitive as you play.
-The percentage of rounds landing in a Top 10 country climbs steadily from **23.4%** in Rounds 1 and 2 up to a peak of **26.1%** by Round 5.

-### Gameplay Tips
+### Round-Level Trends:

-- When you recognize standard European architecture but can't pin down the exact country, centralizing your guess in Europe is your safest default move to minimize point loss.

-- Pay extra attention to language and road clues in the middle rounds.
-Keep in mind that Argentina peaks as the #1 spot in Round 3 and Brazil in Round 4.

-- Because the final round is statistically the most predictable and clustered into the Top 10 countries (26.1%), trust in the data.
-If you are torn between a common country and a rare one in Round 5, always guess the common country.
+Although continent-level representation changes very little between rounds, the most frequently selected countries vary throughout the challenge:

+- **Rounds 1-2:** United States appears most frequently.
+- **Round 3:** Argentina becomes the most common country.
+- **Round 4:** Brazil appears most frequently.
+- **Round 5:** United States again becomes the most common.

+### Round Distribution Concentration:

+Although the top 10 countries differ by round, the geographic distribution becomes slightly more concentrated as the Daily Challenge progresses.
+The top 10 countries for each round account for **23.4%** of locations in Rounds 1 and 2, increasing to **26.1%** in Round 5.
+This suggests later rounds are drawn from a narrower set of commonly featured countries.